our practice has a special place for women who are hoping to treat symptoms of painful sexual intercourse.

 Many couples seek fertility treatment because they are unable to have vaginal intercourse.
 Others may already be pregnant and realizing that their history of painful intercourse may affect their birth experience.
 The pelvic floor dysfunction associated with vaginismus increases the risk of musculoskeletal injury during birth,** so we strongly recommend pelvic physical therapy for women with these symptoms who are hoping to become pregnant or who already are.

-If you have questions about specific treatment techniques, please email us or schedule a 15min phone consultation.
 If you know you'd like to get started, we invite you to book a 1 hour initial evaluation at your convenience.

 *Lemieux AJ, Bergeron S, Steben M, Lambert B. Do Romantic Partners’ Responses to Entry Dyspareunia Affect Women’s Experience of Pain?
 The Roles of Catastrophizing and Self-Efficacy.
 J Sex Med 2013;10:2274–2284.